 Children always glisten while wearing a birthday cap.
 Decorated and colourful birthday caps form yet another example of cones in daily life.

 Prisms occupy an important place in optics.
-A triangular prism is used widely in the physics lab for studying the basics of optics.
-The students are made familiar to refraction laws by demonstrating them the bending of light with the use of a prism.
+A triangular prism is used widely in physics labs for studying the basics of optics.
+The students are made familiar with refraction laws by demonstrating to them the bending of light with the use of a prism.

 4. Traffic Cones

-A funnel is a tube which is conical in shape and has a wide mouth at the top and narrow opening at the bottom.
+A funnel is a tube that is conical in shape and has a wide mouth at the top and a narrow opening at the bottom.
 This narrow opening is used to filter out liquids or any other material.
 Funnels are widely used in chemistry labs.

 7. Castle Turret